 Alongside these reporting requirements, a recipient must document and keep on file a reasonable justification for how the estimate was determined.
 This reasonable justification is distinct from the explanation of how the estimate was determined, which will be submitted in the Project & Expenditure Report.
 The explanation submitted in the Project & Expenditure Report should provide a summary of how the recipient calculated the estimate.
-The reasonable justification kept on file may include a discussion of the recipient's expectations that eligible personnel costs will continue to be paid in future periods and may include payroll documents, project plans, or other applicable documents.
+The reasonable justification kept on file may include a discussion of the recipient's expectations and may include key contract terms, project plans, or other applicable documents.